rsmp-nordic/tlc_programming/sequence.md

 # Sequence
 A sequence is a a basic sequence of states that signal groups goes through from start to end.

-A sequence doers not cycle and has no offset or switch points.
+A sequence does not cycle and has no offset.

+Switching to/from a sequence always happens atthe beginning or end.

 Example:
 ```yaml